Strong-Motion Tools (smt) module

 lt_weight_gmc2_plot_lt_only = 0.50

-# Also specify a GMM to compute ratios of the attenuation against (GMM/baseline)
+# Also specify a GMPE to compute ratios of the attenuation against (GMPE/baseline)

 [ratios_baseline_gmm.BooreEtAl2020]